Technology / Networking

 Why People are Excited About Wi-Fi 7?

-As with pretty much every standard that has come before it, Wi-Fi 7 is expected to take its predecessors (most notably 6e) and make it even better.
+As with almost every standard before it, Wi-Fi 7 is expected to take its predecessors (most notably 6e) and make it even better.
 The Wi-Fi 7 standard is not expected to be ratified at some point in 2023.
-While most of what we know should make it already, some things may still change.
+While most of what we know should make it, some things may change.

-On top of that, just because it is in the standard does not mean vendors will integrate every feature the same way, or even in their product at all.
+On top of that, just because it is in the standard does not mean vendors will integrate every feature the same way or even in their product.

-With the addition of 6GHz, we have to use Automated Frequency Coordination (AFC) to make sure Wi-Fi devices are not stepping on the licensed 6GHz incumbents.
+With the addition of 6GHz, we must use Automated Frequency Coordination (AFC) to ensure Wi-Fi devices are not stepping on the licensed 6GHz incumbents.
 This is a risk because it’s been quite delayed.
 We’ve been waiting at least a year or two for it, but we should finally see it this year.

-Without it, you cannot use 6e APs outdoors (nor the upcoming Wi-Fi 7 ones).
-Also, without AFC, you cannot operate your APs at “standard power”.
-AFC is a key component, and it’s been delayed, which leads us to another issue.
+You cannot use 6e APs outdoors (nor the upcoming Wi-Fi 7 ones) without it.
+Also, without AFC, you cannot operate your APs at “standard power.”
+AFC is a key component, and it’s been delayed, leading to another issue.

 Because our ability to use the 6GHz spectrum has been somewhat constrained, coupled with some unprecedented supply chain issues, devices capable of 6e operation have been slower to roll out than expected.
-This means we’ve seen fewer access points (consumer and professional), along with fewer end-user devices with 6e chips in them.
+This means we’ve seen fewer access points (consumer and professional) and fewer end-user devices with 6e chips.

-And, while they’ve taken a while to come to market…that delay has also seen Wi-Fi 7 get ever closer to release.
-The standard is expected in 2023, and we’ve even seen some fringe consumer devices discussed.
-Bigger vendors are expected to release Wi-Fi 7 devices later in 2023, so it is coming.
+While they’ve taken a while to come to market…that delay has also brought Wi-Fi 7 closer to release.
+The standard is expected in 2023; we’ve even discussed some fringe consumer devices.
+Bigger vendors are expected to release Wi-Fi 7 devices in 2023, so it is coming.

 When Should You Upgrade Your Wi-Fi?

-If you have a working Wi-Fi network now, running even Wi-Fi 5, you should be fine to hold off until Wi-Fi 7.
-Anyone deploying in the enterprise knows that hardware is still harder to get, so get as much use out of it as you possibly can.
+If you have a working Wi-Fi network running even Wi-Fi 5, you should be fine holding off until Wi-Fi 7.
+Anyone deploying in the enterprise knows that hardware is still harder to get, so get as much use out of it as you can.

 If your network is way past time to replace, and you can get the requisite 6e hardware, then it makes sense to do so.
-But if you are functioning and can wait another year to 18 months, it probably makes sense.
+But it probably makes sense if you are functioning and can wait another year to 18 months.
 After all, far more end-user devices exist supporting Wi-Fi 6 than 6e.

-That delay in upgrading gives you time to focus on learning more about the new changes heading our way.
-One key thing to keep in mind is, as you start to deploy a new network, your design considerations may need to change.
-This is a good time to recommend getting some hands-on design instruction like a Certified Wireless Design Professional (CWDP-304) online training course.
+That upgrade delay gives you time to focus on learning more about the changes heading our way.
+One key thing to keep in mind is that as you start to deploy a new network, your design considerations may need to change.
+This is a good time to recommend building your wireless design skills, possibly through an advanced training course that covers principles found in the CWDP-304 certification.

-In case you haven’t figured it out, the decision to upgrade, either to 6e or 7, is not one you can make without knowing what you have in place today.
-Both offer expanded spectrum, but the bigger changes come in Wi-Fi 7-so if you can, you probably should wait.
-Not everyone can, but no matter what, the benefits of both 6e and 7 will be enjoyed by many of us for years to come.
+If you haven’t figured it out, you cannot upgrade to 6e or 7 without knowing what you have in place today.
+Both offer expanded spectrum, but the bigger changes come in Wi-Fi 7, so if you can, you probably should wait.
+Not everyone can, but no matter what, many of us will enjoy the benefits of both 6e and 7 for years to come.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.